 Making changes to your diet is just as important as taking medication.
 Adopting a healthy lifestyle can help prevent many of the underlying causes of kidney disease.
 Your doctor may recommend that you:

 - cut back on foods high in cholesterol

 - start a heart-healthy diet that includes fresh fruits, veggies, whole grains, and low-fat dairy products

 - limit alcohol consumption

 - lose weight

-Dialysis Dialysis and kidney disease
+Dialysis and kidney

 Dialysis is an artificial method of filtering the blood.
 It’s used when someone’s kidneys have failed or are close to failing.
 Many people with late-stage kidney disease must go on dialysis permanently or until a donor kidney is found.